amcquistan/java-for-devs/High Level Into to Java for Developers.md

 }
 ```

-To run the program using Gradle on windows use the following commands from directly with the modified_helloworld directory:
+To run the program Gradle on windows use the following command from within the modified_helloworld directory:

 ```
 gradlw.bat run